cafebazaar/TrivialDrive/README.md

 	2012-11-29: initial release
 	2013-01-08: updated to include support for subscriptions
+	2013-07-22: Adding Bazaar support
-	2013-11-23: updating to include minor improvements in google's 5th release
+	2013-11-23: (Merged from upstream) updating to include minor improvements in google's 5th release

 WHAT IS THIS SAMPLE?